 Maurice J. and Fay B. Karpf and Ari Hahn Peace Awards

 Maurice J. and Fay B. Karpf and Ari Hahn’s Family generously award funding to Brandeis students who wish to work on peace, conflict resolution, and coexistence projects.
 The awards are meant to enhance peace culture as it evolves in our society and elsewhere in the world.
-Due to the donors' generosity, the International Center for Ethics, Justice and Public Life is able to award this grant annually each Fall to Brandeis students.
-Projects funded in fall 2022 need to be completed during the 2022-23 academic year.
+Due to the donors' generosity, COMPACT is able to award this grant annually each Fall to Brandeis students.
+Projects funded in Fall 2023 need to be completed during the 2023-24 academic year.